UniExeterRSE/train-the-trainer/_episodes/08_environment.md

 Whet learners’ appetites for workshop content.
 In most cases, your learners chose to attend this workshop, but they may yet be unclear on whether it will be worthwhile.
 This is a great chance to get them excited about the prospect of learning what you have to teach!

 ## Managing a hybrid environment

+Make a level playing field - discourage use of the chat function, instead provide a collaborative document or question app that all learners can contribute to.

+Written narrative of content to online participants in case of issues with audio or connection strength

+Consider putting the remote participants into a breakout room during activities with the relevant helper.

+Encourage virtual participants to turn there cameras on.
+Research has shown that if meeting attendees log on and they see everyone else has their camera on, they will turn theirs on as well.
+In contrast if they log on and see no one has there cameras on they are lkely to keep theres off.
+Essentially to encourage you need to ensure that when the first participant logs in there is someone there with their camera on.
+This can be the helper assigned to look after the remote participants.

+Log into the Teams call early, so you are ready to welcome the remote participants.
+If you are able to man the call - post a message in the chat to let them know they are in the right place and you will be with them shortly.

+Let the people in the room know there are people connected remotely, either by displaying them on the screen.
+They can then help you identify if someone is trying to speak.